lisenet/kubernetes-homelab/cka/README.md

 **Exercise 1**: perform the following tasks.

 1. Create a deployment object `httpd-pii-demo` consisting of 4 pods, each containing a single `lisenet/httpd-pii-demo:0.2` container.
-It should be able to run on master nodes as well.
+It should be able to run on control-plane nodes as well.
 2. Identify the update strategy employed by this deployment.
 3. Modify the update strategy so `maxSurge` is equal to `50%` and `maxUnavailable` is equal to `50%`.
 4. Perform a rolling update to this deployment so that the image gets updated to `lisenet/httpd-pii-demo:0.3`.